InflectionPointNFT/Avastars-Contracts/docs/contracts/IAvastarTeleporter.md

 **IAvastarTeleporter** **↗ Extends: [AvastarTypes](contracts/AvastarTypes.md)**

-Declared with contract rather than interface as it must inherit for enum types.
+Declared as abstract contract rather than interface as it must inherit for enum types.
 Used by AvastarMinter contract to interact with subset of AvastarTeleporter contract functions.

 ## **Functions**